decentralized-identity/sidetree/docs/protocol.md

 Many DID Methods feature a period of time (which may be indefinite) between the generation of an ID and the ID being anchored/propagated throughout the underlying trust system (i.e. blockchain, ledger).
 The community has recognized the need for a mechanism to support resolution and use of identifiers during this period.
 As such, the community will introduce a _Generic DID Parameter_ `initial-values` that any DID method can use to signify initial state variables during this period.

 Sidetree uses the `initial-values` DID parameter to enable unpublished DID resolution.
-After generating a new Sidetree DID, in order to use this DID immediately, the user will attach the `initial-values` DID Parameter to the DID, with the value being the encoded string of the _original DID Document.
+After generating a new Sidetree DID, in order to use this DID immediately, the user will attach the `initial-values` DID Parameter to the DID, with the value being the encoded string of the _original DID Document_.

 e.g. `did:sidetree:<unique-portion>;initial-values=<encoded-original-did-document>`.